jtbx/callisto/README.md

 ## Dependencies

-To build Callisto, you'll need nothing but a C compiler.
+To build Callisto, you'll need nothing but a C compiler and `ar`.
 The default C compiler is *cc* which is usually a symbolic link to your system's default C compiler.
 This should be gcc on Linux, and clang on most of the BSDs.
-If *cc* doesn't exist on your system, override it by adding `CC=ccompiler` to make's command like (replace `ccompiler` with the nameor the path to your C compiler)
+If *cc* doesn't exist on your system, override it by adding `CC=compiler` to make's command like (replace `compiler` with the name or path to your C compiler)

 ### Portability

-**Callisto has zero runtime dependencies**, unless you built it with support for GNU libreadline.
-Lua 5.4 is statically linked in.
+**Callisto has zero runtime dependencies**, unless you built it with support for GNU libreadline.* Lua 5.4 is statically linked in.
-This means that the same binary will likely work across differnt Linux distributions/versions.
+This means that the same binary will likely work across different Linux distributions/versions.
 The only strictly required library is libc which is available on all systems.

+*libreadline support is automatically enabled by the configure script if the system supports it.
+Otherwise support for it is turned off.

 ## Installation